iliasmav/Uni_Projects/README.md

 # Uni_Projects
-I use this repository to store various projects and coding experience i gained throughout the years i was studying at the department of Computer Science &amp; Engineering, School of Engineering, University of Ioannina.
+I use this repository to store various projects and coding experience i gained throughout the years i was studying at the department of Computer Science &amp; Engineering, School of Engineering, University of Ioannina. (under construction..)